violettance/racecast/docs/frontend_integration_runbook.md

 ## 2) API contract for the frontend

-Base URL: your deployed backend (temporary Back4App URL or a permanent domain).
+Base URL: your deployed backend (Render URL).

 Auth: If `API_KEY` is set, include `X-API-Key` for protected endpoints.